 Miami lawyer leads legal charge against Spain to return Pissarro painting looted by Nazis

-- The Cassirer Family Trust, public domain
+museum to return the painting. - The Cassirer Family Trust, public domain

 “This is important in different